Symbian9/qmapshack-doc-wiki/AdvSetup.md

 _Valid from patch version 55d8aa7 (18.11.2017)._

-This page gives an overview over the available QMS setup and configuration options.
+This page gives an overview over the available QMS GUI setup and configuration options.
+This includes in some cases QMS installation topics, too.

-More details of the topics mentioned on this page can be found elsewhere in this Wiki.
+More details of the topics mentioned on this page can be found elsewhere in this [Wiki](DocMain).

 ## General options